-\Karl Marx, The Communist Manifesto, parts I and II \Karl Marx, "Wage Labour and Capital" \Jon Elster Making Sense of Marx (Cambridge University Press, 1985), 6.1 Defining Classes, pp.318-344, 6.3 Class Struggle, pp. 371-397 \G.A.
-Cohen, Karl Marx's Theory of History: a defense (Princeton University press, expanded edition, 2001), pp.28-114 \G.A.
+- Karl Marx, The Communist Manifesto, parts I and II - Karl Marx, "Wage Labour and Capital" - Jon Elster Making Sense of Marx (Cambridge University Press, 1985), 6.1 Defining Classes, pp.318-344, 6.3 Class Struggle, pp. 371-397 - G.A.
+Cohen, Karl Marx's Theory of History: a defense (Princeton University press, expanded edition, 2001), pp.28-114 - G.A.
 Cohen, "Equality: from Fact to Norm", pp. 101-115 in If You are an Egalitarian How Come You're So Rich?
-(Harvard University Press, 2000) Supplementary Readings: Other commentaries and interpretations of Marx's approach to class \Stephen A. Resnick and Richard D. Wolff, "A Marxian Theory of Classes", in Resnick and Wolff, Knowledge and Class (University of Chicago Press, 1987), pp. 109-163 \Anthony Giddens, "Marx's Theory of Classes", The Class Structure of the Advanced Societies (New York: Harper and Row, 1973) \Allin Cottrell, Social Classes in Marxist Theory (Routledge and Kegan Paul, 1984), chapter 1.
-"Marx on classes and politics", pp.33-59 \Rosemary Crompton, Class and Stratification: an introduction to current debates (Polity Press:1993), "Marx", pp.23-28 W. Wesolowski, Class, Strata and Power (Routledge & Kegan Paul, 1979 [1966]), Chapter 1.
+(Harvard University Press, 2000) Supplementary Readings: Other commentaries and interpretations of Marx's approach to class - Anthony Giddens, "Marx's Theory of Classes", The Class Structure of the Advanced Societies (New York: Harper and Row, 1973) - Allin Cottrell, Social Classes in Marxist Theory (Routledge and Kegan Paul, 1984), chapter 1.
+"Marx on classes and politics", pp.33-59 - Rosemary Crompton, Class and Stratification: an introduction to current debates (Polity Press:1993), "Marx", pp.23-28 - W. Wesolowski, Class, Strata and Power (Routledge & Kegan Paul, 1979 [1966]), Chapter 1.
 "The Marxian Theory of Class domination", pp. 1-48 Session 3.
-9/25 Erik Olin Wright's Reconstruction of Marxist Class Analysis Since the mid-1970s I have been struggling with the problem of class and class analysis in the Marxist tradition.
+9/19 Erik Olin Wright's Reconstruction of Marxist Class Analysis Since the mid-1970s I have been struggling with the problem of class and class analysis in the Marxist tradition.
 The starting point was fairly pragmatic: I wanted to do some quantitative research using the Marxist class concept - to show its explanatory power to skeptical sociologists - and I faced the problem of what to do with the "middle class."
 This lead me through a series of efforts to provide systematic theoretical foundations for a reconstructed Marxist concept of class that would simultaneously be empirically useful and coherently integrated into the broader framework of Marxist theory.
 In the readings below, the first reading represents my most recent thinking on the problem as presented in my book Class Counts and links this formulation to the broader context of Marxist theory.
 The next reading, chapter 2 from Classes, provides a summary of my earlier work, elaborates the general methodological problem of concept formation and discusses the theoretical dilemmas I was trying to solve.
-Chapter 3 in Classes then proposes a way of solving the limitation.
+Chapter 3 in Classes then proposes a way of solving the limitations of my early work through reconstruction of the concept of class in terms of a multidimensional view of exploitation.
 The final reading, from Class Counts, pulls back from the formulation in Classes and adopts a conceptual framework that in some ways is a combination of my first two strategies of analysis.
 The supplementary readings contain a number of critiques of my various attempts at developing a coherent Marxist class concept.
 If you have time it would be good to read some of these.
 Required Readings: